 On December 11, 1941, days after the Japanese attack on Pearl Harbor, Adolf Hitler addressed the Reichstag to declare war on the United States.
 Although American efforts to assist Great Britain were well underway, Hitler’s declaration officially brought the country into the European theatre.
 The United States was at war on both fronts.

 New Orleans’ once bustling Chinatown was one of the largest in the country, behind San Francisco and New York City.
 Due to numerous obstacles, ranging from stringent immigration policies to excessive demolition, Chinatown eventually faded from both modern maps and, for most residents, our collective memory.
-Tangible vestiges of this once active community are slim, … More The Lost Chinatown of New Orleans
+Tangible vestiges of this once active community are slim, yet its lore continues in New Orleans’ dynamic history.

 The Civil War broke out in 1861.
 The Union captured New Orleans in April, 1862, saving the city from the destruction faced by other Southern cities.
 New Orleans remained an occupied city until the end of the war.